Frequently Asked Questions about Our Salt Lake City Nursing Program

-Learn more about the differences between an LPN school and a BSN school, as well as other FAQs from prospective students here at our Arizona College of Nursing – Salt Lake City campus.
+Learn more about the differences between an LPN school, a BSN school, and other frequently asked questions at our Utah nursing school in Salt Lake City.

-As you will be newly entering the workforce, it’s important to know that you will likely not start at the median rate but would likely increase your earnings with experience.
+According to the Bureau of Labor Statistics (BLS), Registered Nurses in UT have a median salary of $77,240 per year.
+However, RNs in the Salt Lake City typically earn more than the state median, estimated to be $80,080 per year.
+As you will be newly entering the workforce, it’s important to know that you will likely not start at the median rate but will likely increase your earnings with experience.

 The largest employers of registered nurses were as follows:

 - Nursing and residential care facilities (6%)

 - Educational services; state, local, and private (3%)